 - 1 tablespoon honey

-- Cook pasta according to package directions, set aside to cool.
+- Cook Pasta - Cook the pasta according to package directions, then set aside to cool.

-- To serve jar salads, shake out into a clean bowl and toss up in the vinaigrette.
+- Serve- To serve, shake everything out into a bowl and toss up until coated in the vinaigrette.